juxor/afaq/markdown/secH1.md

 Commune State in Moscow in 1918,"_ pp. 429-449, **Slavic Review**, vol. 46, no. 3/4, pp. 437-8]

-This, anarchists would stress, is an inherent feature of centralised system.
+This, anarchists would stress, is an inherent feature of centralised systems.
 As such, this rise of bureaucracy confirmed anarchist predictions that centralisation will recreate bureaucracy.
 After all, some means were required to gather, collate and provide information by which the central bodies made